datopian/data-cli/docs/push.md

                            You also can list sheet numbers, e.g., `--sheets=1,2`.
 If you wanted to push only the second sheet, you would do `--sheets=2`.
 Sheet number starts from 1.

+  --name                   Set the name of the dataset without interaction when pushing the single file.
+Eg: `--name=my-dataset`

 ### findability options:

 This options define the dataset visibility on the DataHub.io site: